Course navigation

 Anatomy of a SKILL.md file

-Every skill is a directory named after the command you want to type.
-Inside that directory, SKILL.md is the only required file.
+Every skill is a directory named after the command you type.
+Inside, SKILL.md is the only required file.
 It has two parts:

-Sits between --- markers at the top.
-The description field is the most important — Claude uses it to decide when to automatically invoke the skill.
-All other fields are optional.
+1. YAML frontmatter — between --- markers.
+The description field is the most important; Claude uses it to decide when to auto-invoke the skill.

 ~/.claude/skills/summarize-changes/SKILL.md